aprax/a2b/README.md

 toConsole(a2bt(array));
 ```

-See https://github.com/aprax/a2bt_example for more examples
+See https://github.com/aprax/a2bt/tree/master/packages/a2bt_example for more examples.

 ## Examples